MertSenozluler/NewsApp/NewsApp/README.md

 This app for example for News.
 Only one admin is available and this admin creating as code first.
-This app for tutorial and fot this i will share admin information to check my application.

-Username : Admin
-Password : Admin@12345#

 I created only one admin and this admin can do this:
 1)Look users